ianrenton/planesailing-server/README.md

 ## To Do List

-* Add loading of base station, airport and seaport data from JSON config file at runtime
 * Implement APRS Receive via Direwolf - client to host:8000
 * Refactor TCP client to make common between SBS and APRS
 * Switch AIS to TCP client too to match?
 Requires new rtl_ais compile from source